-Applications are now open for the 2018-19 SOCAP Australia John Wood Scholarship.
+Applications are now closed for the 2018-19 SOCAP Australia John Wood Scholarship.

 The scholarship is a 12-month program open to all Australian and New Zealand residents, with less than 24 months employment in the consumer affairs industry, or who are studying in this field with the aim of entering the profession.